 Ho Chi Minh City Opera House

 This project was carried out in 1898 and completed in 1900 under the creativity of three talented architects Félix Olivier, Eugène Ferret and Ernest Guichard, and has become a luxurious entertainment space of the city.
 It was inspired by two famous buildings in France, the Garnier Palace and the Petit Palais.
 A characteristic feature of the opera house is its arched windows with high railings, imbued with the classic inspiration of French beauty.
-The building’s interior decoration materials are also extremely impressive, such as shiny granite combined with crystal chandeliers and materials brought from France.
-In particular, the opera house is the only building in the city that was roofed with Ardoise tiles.
+The building’s interior decoration materials are also extremely impressive, such as shiny granite combined with crystal chandeliers and materials brought from

 The architectural space of the Opera house is also impressive highlight.
 Currently, the opera house has a total area of up to 3,200 m² and a capacity of up to 1,800 seats.
 In here, you will have the opportunity to enjoy classic musicals and dances; immortal opera music by legends such as Mozart, Bahc, and Beethoven; and especially the A O Show – an inspiring combination of bamboo circus, acrobatics, contemporary dance and traditional Vietnamese music.